Drives#

 Flux-Vector Control#

-These examples demonstrate flux-vector control of electric machine drives [1].
+These examples demonstrate flux-vector control (FVC) of electric machine drives [1].
 In the implemented control system, decoupling between the stator flux and torque channels are used according to [2].
 Furthermore, the stator flux magnitude and the electromagnetic torque are selected as controllable variables.
 The implementations correspond to [3] for synchronous machines and [4] for induction machines.
 The magnetic saturation is modeled and taken into account in control.

 References